 "Using the colorful images and stories and games in this resource will make all the difference for your child.
 Right-Brained Addition & Subtraction starts with zero knowledge of numbers and computation and goes through adding and subtracting numbers to 10.

-The difference with this resource is that children learn very easily with the BIG 3: Images, Stories and Body Motions.
-So the work of learning math is not work at all because this resource is designed to fit the way young children learn most easily." ~Sarah Major
+The difference with this resource is that children learn very easily with the BIG 3: Images, Stories, and Body Motions.
+So the work of learning math does not work at all because this resource is designed to fit the way young children learn most easily." ~Sarah Major

 Instead of memorizing number facts, your child will be hearing stories, seeing pictures, arranging numbers in patterns, doing hand motions and the facts will just stick!